We’re going to do something today most companies don’t like to do: we’re going to say nice things about the competition.

 No, that doesn’t mean we’re going to be kind to that bitter, chemically treated white table salt you still find in far too many kitchens, because if you understand the health benefits of Real Salt you already know that Real Salt and table salt aren’t even the same product.
 But we are going to answer a question we hear a lot when people are considering their salt options: What’s the difference between Real Salt and Celtic or Himalayan salt?

 (Are you wondering why we’re only talking about Celtic and Himalayan?
-It’s because we are, first and foremost, salt lovers, and if for some reason Real Salt didn’t exist, Celtic and Himalayan are really the only other brands we’d consider using.
-But we’d still dearly miss Real Salt.
-Read on.)
+It’s because we are, first and foremost, salt lovers, and if for some reason Real Salt didn’t exist, Celtic and Himalayan are really the only other brands we’d consider using.)

-Just so we know we’re all on the same page, Real Salt is an all natural unrefined sea salt harvested from an ancient ocean.
-It’s full of those natural minerals that make it healthy, delicious, and pink or red looking, and though we do hate to boast we’re also the best-selling brand in America’s health food stores.
+Real Salt is an all natural unrefined sea salt harvested from an ancient ocean.
+It’s full of natural minerals that make it healthy, delicious, and pink or red looking, and though we do hate to boast we’re also the best-selling brand in America’s health food stores.
 Our salt deposit is in Redmond, Utah and since we own and control the whole process, we’re able to bring it to you in its unrefined, mineral-rich, delicious state.

 Celtic Sea Salt

 Celtic Salt is a great salt harvested from the current ocean.
 They do a terrific job with their salt, harvesting it by hand and leaving it unprocessed so it contains those important trace minerals.
-Compared to Real Salt, the biggest difference is that the current ocean is exposed to many environmental challenges (mercury, lead, plastic & petroleum toxins, chemicals, etc.) that ancient seas never experienced.
-(That’s not to say Celtic users have anything to worry about, but we people do tend to foul up the oceans terribly, sometimes.)
+Compared to Real Salt, the biggest difference is that the current ocean is exposed to many anthropogenic environmental issues (mercury, lead, plastic & petroleum toxins, chemicals, etc.) that ancient seas didn’t experience.
+(That’s not to say Celtic users have anything to worry about, but we like the idea of salt that comes from a pristine ancient sea.)

 Like Real Salt, the Himalayan brands are harvested from an ancient salt deposit that would have been created long before there were any modern toxins.
 Geologically, the Himalayan deposit is very similar to Real Salt; they both have the full spectrum of minerals and both can be considered crystal salts.
 Tasted side by side, Real Salt is a bit sweeter, while Himalayan tends toward an earthy flavor.